Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Query-Only Adaptation

 \paragraph{Transformer Layer Ablations.}

-Finally, we freeze the base model and ablate the number of transformer layers at the top that are unfrozen.
-As seen in Fig \ref{fig:c}, the performance monotonically increases with the number of unfrozen transformer layers, regardless of model architecture, on DevRev-Search.
-Table~\ref{tab:unfrozen_heads} (Appendix~\ref{app:ablation}) reports the results for the other datasets, which exhibit the same trend.
+We freeze the base model and vary the number of unfrozen top transformer layers.
+As shown in Fig.~\ref{fig:c}, performance increases monotonically with more unfrozen layers on DevRev-Search, regardless of architecture.
+Results on the other datasets (Table~\ref{tab:unfrozen_heads}, Appendix~\ref{app:ablation}) show the same trend.